benjamincanac/nuxt-nation/slides.md

 [click] They have slots which represents distinct HTML element or section within the component.

-Let's take the Card component as an example which has a root div and 3 children slots.
+Let's take the Card component as an example which has a root div and 3 slots.

-[click] Its theme is defined by the `root`, `header`, `body` and `footer` slots.
+[click] Its theme defines the styles for the `root`, `header`, `body` and `footer` slots.
 -->

 ---